-- Actions that higher education, state, federal, and local officials can take to address their deferred maintenance issues - The interdependency of financial and facilities management maintenance needs in the financial picture, and urges closer interaction between facilities and financial officers.
+- Actions that higher education, state, federal, and local officials can take to address their deferred maintenance issues - •The interdependency of financial and facilities management the educational mission.
+A Foundation to Uphold explains the importance of including maintenance needs in the financial picture, and urges closer interaction between facilities and financial officers.
 Included in A Foundation to Uphold are the complete text of the survey instrument, a comprehensive breakdown of the findings by Carnegie classification, an examination of current construction and renovation on campuses, the impact of ADA, and how officials can begin to address this threat to U.S. higher education.